 According to NACE, it’s critical that organizations come up with comprehensive Corrosion Management Systems.
 The cost of industrial rust is enormous, but with CMS in place, it’s estimated that between 15 and 35% of the financial cost of corrosion can be mitigated worldwide.
 And when we’re talking about numbers that are equal to more than 3% of the worldwide GDP, that’s no small task.

 A Future of Corrosion Control

-Now that we’ve outlined the clear financial impact of corrosion, it’s important to focus on a future of corrosion management.
-This starts at the enterprise level, within operations departments and through corrosion specific initiatives.
+Now that we’ve outlined the clear financial impact of corrosion, it’s essential to focus on a future of corrosion management.
+This starts at the enterprise level, within operations departments, and through corrosion-specific initiatives.
 Corrosion management also happens through strategic investment in corrosion control practices and materials.

-Zerust®/Excor® offers a full line of corrosion inhibitor packaging and rust solutions.
+Zerust®/Excor® offers a complete line of corrosion inhibitor packaging and rust solutions.
 Zerust® is the inventor of Volatile Corrosion Inhibitor (VCI) poly technology and offers expert on-site support in over 70 countries worldwide.
-For over 40 years, Zerust® has helped customers reduce the cost and problems associated with corrosion.
+For nearly 50 years, Zerust® has helped customers reduce the cost and problems associated with corrosion.
 Have a challenging corrosion prevention need, such as overseas shipping or storage in corrosive environments?
 Trust Zerust® to help you manage corrosion in your operations.